vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_date_time.md

 <img src="images_date_time/hours_countdown_secondary.png" alt="Last changed indication as secondary info" width="400px">

-The value on the right is the actual sensor value.
+Show the time when a sensor was triggered the last time and, the value on the right is the actual sensor value.

 ```yaml
 {% raw %}